drduh/macOS-Security-and-Privacy-Guide/README.md

 Install media now available at "/Volumes/Install macOS Catalina"
 ```

-Apple also has [guide](https://support.apple.com/guide/disk-utility/erase-and-reformat-a-storage-device-dskutl14079/mac) on doing this via the GUI Disk Utility
+[Disk Utility](https://support.apple.com/guide/disk-utility/erase-and-reformat-a-storage-device-dskutl14079/mac) can also be used to configure the storage device.

 ### Creating an install image